 Fabric Shrinkage Rates

-There are different shrinkage rates that can be determined by using the two most recognized shrinkage standards.
+There are different fabric shrinkage rates that can be determined by using different textile test methods that calculate fabric shrinkage standards.

 Fabric shrinkage test procedures are based on the Dimensional change of the fabric that it undergoes during washing.